ai4eic/FM4DIRC/README.md

 python3 -m pip install <package>
 ```

-Note this environment is intended to work with our previous work [Generative Models for Fast Simulation of Cherenkov Detectors at the Electron-Ion Collider](https://arxiv.org/abs/2504.19042)
+Note this environment is intended to be compatible with our previous work [Generative Models for Fast Simulation of Cherenkov Detectors at the Electron-Ion Collider](https://arxiv.org/abs/2504.19042)

 # Architecture